 New Farm Start-up Guide

 The New Farm Start-up Guide helps prospective new farmers explore the passion, interest and skills they bring to a new farm operation.
-To be successful the passion and interest must be guided by a comprehensive farm business management plan.
+To be successful the passion and interest must be guided by modern business practices and a comprehensive farm business management plan.
 The guide will help pose the relevant questions when building a farm business management plan.

 The New Farm Start-up Guide provides information on:

 - Adapting a farm to your needs and interests

 The Taking Stock farm business planning workbook involves answering a series of questions to help you identify strengths and weaknesses in your operation in nine farm business management areas.
 Taking Stock is one of five steps in the Farm Business Advisory Services program.
 Completing this self-assessment and the subsequent Farm Action Plan is intended to prepare you to make the most efficient use of the Farm Business Advisory Services program funding and your Farm Business Advisor.